 Behind The Weave

 Before the weaving of any saree, the cotton yarns are dyed into desired colours.
-It is the process by which the natural silk yarns or cotton yarns are separated from the bundle and dipped into a soap solution.
-Then, the required dye is mixed into this solution and the yarns are further dipped to absorb the colour.
-After some time, the yarns are taken out and, with a rod, the excess of water is squeezed out from the dyed yarn.
-These dyed yarns are kept under the sun to dry.
+It is the process by which the natural silk yarns or cotton yarns are separated from the bundle and dipped into a soap solution, the required dye is mixed into this solution and the yarns are further dipped to absorb the colour and are kept for some time.
+Then the yarns are taken out and with a rod the excess of water is squeezed out from the dyed yarn.
+The dyed yarns are kept under the sun to dry.

 Combing Of Threads

 The dyed and dried yarn is combed and separated by hand, spread across two poles.
 This helps the yarn retain its colour and also, allows the weaver to apply starch to the threads, making them crisp and ready - for winding the bobbins.

 Winding is the process of transferring yarn or thread from one type of package to another.
 It is one of the most important operations and involves the transfer of yarn from a ring bobbin or hank into a convenient form of package containing a considerable long length of yarn.

 Warping is the stage after winding.
 The process involves transferring yarn from a predetermined number of tubes, cones or cheeses positioned on the creel onto a warper's beam or a weaver's beam.